-- (a) The sums provided for in Code Section 15-21-131 shall be assessed and collected by the court officer charged with the duty of collecting moneys arising from fines and shall be paid monthly: - (1) If the county where the fine was imposed operates or participates in any victim assistance program certified by the Criminal Justice Coordinating Council, to the governing authority of the county for disbursement to those victim assistance programs; or
+(a) The sums provided for in Code Section 15-21-131 shall be assessed and collected by the court officer charged with the duty of collecting moneys arising from fines and shall be paid monthly:

-(2) If the county where the fine was imposed does not operate or participate in any victim assistance program certified by the Criminal Justice Coordinating Council, to the district attorney of the judicial circuit in which the county is located for the purpose of defraying the costs of victim assistance activities carried out by the district attorney's office.
-Such funds shall be paid over in the same manner as other county funds paid for operations of the district attorney's office and shall in addition to rather than in lieu of any other such funds.
+- (1) If the county where the fine was imposed has a victim assistance program providing services to residents of that county and certified by the Criminal Justice Coordinating Council, the funds shall be directed to the governing authority of the county for disbursement to those victim assistance programs for the purpose of defraying the costs of victim assistance activities carried out by the programs; or - (2) If the county where the fine was imposed does not have a victim assistance program providing services to residents of that county and/or a program not certified by the Criminal Justice Coordinating Council, the funds shall be directed to the district attorney of the judicial circuit in which the county is located for the purpose of defraying the costs of victim assistance activities carried out by the district attorney's office.
+Such funds shall be paid over in the same manner as other county funds paid for operations of the district attorney's office and shall be in addition to rather than in lieu of any other such funds.